savwiley/tcgCardCounter/README.md

 2. In your site's eTCG folder, download `footer.php`.

-3. Make quadruple sure you back this file up to it's current version BEFORE we start messing with it.
+3. Make quadruple sure you back this file up to its current version BEFORE we start messing with it.

 4. Scroll down to the bottom and add this before the last `</body>` tag with a link to the script you just uploaded: